Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 + <Link url="https://help.shopify.com/" removeUnderline>Orders</Link>
 ```

-### Modal title prop is now required
+### Modal

-To help enforce accessibility for screen readers, `Modal`'s title prop is now required.
-You must add a title to all your modals.
+The `Modal` component's `title` prop is now required to help enforce accessibility for screen readers.
+You must add a `title` prop to all your `Modal`s.
 In the event that you do not want to display this title visually you can add the `titleHidden` prop to hide the title.

 ```diff
 <Modal